Probabilistic QoS-aware Placement of VNF chains at the Edge: Conclusions and Future Work

 \prototype also allows specifying security requirements in terms of logical expressions over security properties.
-It is worth noticing that some security properties can be provided exclusively as hardware capabilities (e.g., anti-tampering) while other ones could be implemented also as software and deployed as VNFs (e.g., firewall).
-This option could open up the possibility of adaptively inserting required security VNFs when needed, which we plan investigating in the near future.
+It is worth noting that some security properties can be provided exclusively as hardware capabilities (e.g., anti-tampering) while other ones could be implemented also as software and deployed as VNFs (e.g., firewall).
+This option opens up to the possibility of adaptively inserting required security VNFs when needed, which we also plan investigating in the near future.
+Besides, we envision enhancing \prototype\ \ch{with \textit{continuous} \textit{reasoning} capabilities}\cite{fogbrain} \ch{to further tame exp-time complexity at runtime}, automatic techniques to perform parameter tuning of the heuristic thresholds (e.g. via machine learning), and a user-friendly GUI to ease user interactions with the prototype.